Natural History Museum, Prague: Department of Entomology

-The Zoology Department
+Zoology Department

 Although the first zoological exhibits were donated to the museum's collections as early as 1818, the Zoological Department was not separated until 1864 in conjunction with the Paleontological Department.
 The department has been functioning independently since 1895.
 The zoological collection is divided into five departments, which manage specialized collections of mammals (mammalological and osteological collections), birds (ornithological collection), amphibians and reptiles (herpetological collection), fish vertebrates (ichthyological collection) and all invertebrates, except insects (evertebrate collection).

 The collections of the Zoology Department include over 1.1 million items from all over the world.
 Annual additions exceed 10,000 specimens.
 The collections also include many hundreds of type specimens from the Czech Republic and abroad.
 The staff of the department is currently working mainly on systematics, evolution, ecology and biogeography of fish, amphibians, reptiles, birds, mammals and spiders.
 They also study the molecular phylogeny of fish, reptiles and bats.
 Biodiversity conservation is also an integral part of the department's work.

-The Anthropology Department
+Anthropology Department

 Anthropology Department, which was established in 1967, is dedicated to the study of human populations.
 The collections of the Anthropology Department comprise about 30,000 items, mainly from the Czech Republic.
 They can be divided into four basic units.

 These are evidence of the phylogenetic development of primates and humans (e.g. a travertine cast of a Neanderthal human brain from the site of "Hrádok" in Gánovce near Poprad), a collection of pathological changes and abnormalities on skeletons and soft tissues of the human body from the 19th and 20th centuries (about 6,000 specimens that were transferred to the National Museum from the Second World War), a collection of the most important specimens from the 19th and 20th centuries.
-The collection includes casts of death masks, skulls, and hands of prominent personalities (e.g., T. G. Masaryk, Edward Beneš, Vítězslav Nezval, Bohuslav Martinů, J. E. Purkyně, Jaroslav Heyrovský) and facial casts of various ethnic races.
+The collection includes casts of death masks, skulls, and hands of prominent personalities (e.g., Tomáš Masaryk, Edvard Beneš, Vítězslav Nezval, Bohuslav Martinů, Jan Evangelista Purkyně, Jaroslav Heyrovský) and facial casts of various ethnic races.

 The most extensive anthropological subcollection is represented by skeletal remains of populations dating from the Early Stone Age to the Modern Age.
 Since its establishment, the department has collected about 23,000 skeletal finds or urn graves, which it has obtained mainly from archaeological excavations in the territory of the former Czechoslovakia, later the Czech Republic.
 The research activities of the department are mainly focused on the biological variability of populations from the Neolithic to the present, the study of the health status of our ancestors with regard to the history of medicine, the study of the remains of important personalities and the study of human phylogeny, especially the early forms of anatomically modern humans living in the upper phase of the older Stone Age.